Cognitive load: Effects of the internet

+Another concern is the impact of media multitasking on cognitive function.
+Many individuals frequently switch between multiple online streams—checking emails, browsing social media, and engaging with various digital content sources simultaneously.
+While this behavior may seem productive, studies suggest that heavy media multitasking is associated with reduced working memory efficiency, diminished attentional control, and increased distractibility.
+The rapid alternation between tasks prevents sustained focus, leading to shallow information processing rather than deep comprehension.
+Neuroimaging research has shown that frequent multitaskers exhibit decreased activation in brain regions associated with sustained attention and impulse control, indicating that digital environments can fragment cognitive resources.

+Furthermore, the internet may alter how individuals value and interact with knowledge.
+In traditional learning environments, effortful cognitive processing contributes to deeper retention and understanding.
+However, the instant accessibility of online information can create an illusion of knowledge, where individuals overestimate their understanding simply because they can quickly look up answers.
+This reliance on digital search engines can lead to a false sense of expertise, as users mistake access to information for actual comprehension.
+This shift in cognitive processing raises questions about how the internet may reshape intellectual engagement, particularly in academic and professional settings where deep learning and critical thinking are essential.

+While cognitive offloading and digital tools offer clear advantages, the long-term consequences of internet reliance remain an active area of research.
+The challenge lies in balancing the use of digital aids to enhance cognitive efficiency with ensuring that such reliance does not compromise memory retention, critical thinking, and attentional control.
+As digital environments continue to evolve, researchers emphasize the need for strategies that optimize cognitive load management, such as designing educational interfaces that promote deep learning while minimizing distractions.
+Further investigation is needed to determine best practices for integrating digital tools into learning contexts without exacerbating the cognitive drawbacks associated with information overload and media multitasking.

 Sub-population studies

 Individual differences

-As of 1971, some evidence had been found that individuals systematically differed in their processing capacity.
-As of 1984 it was established for example, that there were individual differences in processing capacities between novices and experts.
+As of 1984 it was established, for example, that there are individual differences in processing capacities between novices and experts.
 Experts have more knowledge or experience with regard to a specific task which reduces the cognitive load associated with the task.
 Novices do not have this experience or knowledge and thus have heavier cognitive load.

 Elderly

 The danger of heavy cognitive load is seen in the elderly population.
 Aging can cause declines in the efficiency of working memory which can contribute to higher cognitive load.
 Heavy cognitive load can disturb balance in elderly people.
 The relationship between heavy cognitive load and control of center of mass are heavily correlated in the elderly population.
 As cognitive load increases, the sway in center of mass in elderly individuals increases.
-An 2007 study examined the relationship between body sway and cognitive function and their relationship during multitasking and found disturbances in balance led to a decrease in performance on the cognitive task.
+A 2007 study examined the relationship between body sway and cognitive function and their relationship during multitasking and found disturbances in balance led to a decrease in performance on the cognitive task.
 Conversely, an increasing demand for balance can increase cognitive load.